esprit-dev/homebridge-dummy/README.md

 - `lockCommand` - Arbitraty command to execute when lock mechanism is locked
 - `unlockCommand` - Arbitraty command to execute when lock mechanism is unlocked

-- `resetOnRestart` _ If true, all values return to defaults when Homebridge restarts.
-Ignored when timer is defined.
+- `resetOnRestart` _ If true, accessory will return to default state when Homebridge restarts

 - `disableLogging` — If true, state changes will not be logged